JavaScriptADI/assignment-1/README.md

 ```
 > ✅ Tip: You don’t need to get everything perfect.
 This task is to help you learn and build confidence.
 Just do your best!

+❗NOTE: Conversations with the AI should be in English! (use Claude if you don't know English and use Georgian language)

 ## Coding problem set